LeratLy/bs_gen_models/README.md

 BrainStructureModelling

 ## Description
-This project contains implementations of 3D Conditional Variational Autoencoders as well as Bernoulli Diffusion Autoencoders and Gaussian Autoencoders.
+This project contains implementations of 3D Conditional Variational Autoencoders as well as Bernoulli Diffusion Autoencoders and Gaussian Diffusion Autoencoders.
-Additionally, an implementation of a 3D convolutional classifier ist added.
+Additionally, an implementation of a 3D convolutional classifier ist given.
+The models have been used to generate 3 segmentation masks of the Choroid Plexus based on different MS types, but all models can be applied to other scenarios as well and can be used to generate new data and explor underlying data structures.

 The implementations are based on https://github.com/takimailto/BerDiff and https://github.com/phizaz/diffae.
-The models work on 3D binary segmentations masks and can be used to generate new data and explor data structure.

 Model structure and code will be adapted for a broader usage.